-The Delta plant is subject to a lease with an initial term of five years, renewable at Swiss Water's option in five-year increments up to a total of 30 years.
-The lease commenced in July 2018, being the date of the expiry of the fixturing period.
-Under the lease, Swiss Water has multiple options to buy the land and building at specified future dates starting at the end of the second five-year term.
+The Delta location is leased, with an initial term of five years, renewable at Swiss Water's option in fiveyear increments, up to a total of 30 years.
+The lease commenced in July 2018.
+Under the lease, Swiss

+Water has multiple options to buy the land and building at specified future dates starting at the end of the second five-year term.
 The buy-out value will be equal to the fair market value of the property as determined by an appraisal process, subject to specified maximum and minimum values.
-The lease also included a construction management agreement for the construction of the highly specialized building to house the processing plant.

-Processing Facility in Burnaby, BC Canada
+Processing Facility in Burnaby, British Columbia, Canada

 Swiss Water's Burnaby facility occupies approximately 38,000 square feet and is comprised of the decaffeination processing plant, a shop/boiler room, an administrative area, and a warehouse.
-Swiss Water's facility is located near the Port of Vancouver and is close to major rail and road transportation systems.
-The premises are leased and are used exclusively by Swiss Water until 2023.
+Swiss Water's facility is strategically located near the Port of Vancouver and is close to major rail and road transportation systems.
+The premises are leased and are used exclusively by Swiss Water until June 2023.